Bethel Johnson

 Bethel Johnson (born February 11, 1979) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-He was selected by the New England Patriots in the second round of the 2003 NFL Draft.
+He was selected by the New England Patriots in the second round of the 2003 NFL draft.
 He played college football for Texas A&M Aggies.

 Johnson earned two Super Bowl rings with the Patriots in Super Bowl XXXVIII and Super Bowl XXXIX.
-He has also been a member of the New Orleans Saints, Minnesota Vikings, Philadelphia Eagles, Houston Texans and Toronto Argonauts.
+He was also a member of the New Orleans Saints, Minnesota Vikings, Philadelphia Eagles, Houston Texans and Toronto Argonauts.

-Early years
+Early life

 Johnson attended Corsicana High School in Corsicana, Texas and as a senior, he led his team to the Class 4A state title game, and made 44 receptions for 1495 yards and 17 receiving touchdowns.

 College career

 Johnson attended Texas A&M University, and finished his college football career with 117 receptions for 1740 yards (14.9 yards per reception), and 11 receiving touchdowns.
 His 117 receptions and 1740 receiving yards both rank second in school career records.